codeWace/cyber_linear_protocol/README.md

 python main.py

-License
+License:
-This project is open-source and available for personal and educational use.
+- This project is open-source and available for personal and educational use.